MicrosoftDocs/WSL/WSL/wsl-config.md

 ## Managing multiple Linux Distributions

+### Windows 10 Version 1903 and later

+You can use `wsl.exe` to manage your multiple distributions in the Windows Subsystem for Linux (WSL), including listing available distributions, setting a default distribution, and uninstalling distributions.

+Each Linux distribution independently manages its own configurations.
+To see distribution-specific commands, run `[distro.exe] /?`.
+For example `ubuntu /?`.

+#### List distributions

+`wsl -l` , `wsl --list`
+Lists available Linux distributions available to WSL.
+If a distribution is listed, it's installed and ready to use.

+`wsl --list --all`
+Lists all distributions, including ones that aren't currently usable.
+They may be in the process of installing, uninstalling, or are in a broken state.

+#### Set a default distribution

+The default WSL distribution is the one that runs when you run `wsl` on a command line.

+`wsl -s <DistributionName>`, `wsl --setdefault <DistributionName>`

+Sets the default distribution to `<DistributionName>`.

+**Example:**
+`wsl -s Ubuntu` would set my default distribution to Ubuntu.
+Now when I run `wsl npm init` it will run in Ubuntu.
+If I run `wsl` it will open an Ubuntu session.

+#### Unregister and reinstall a distribution

+While Linux distributions can be installed through the Windows store, they can't be uninstalled through the store.
+WSL Config allows distributions to be unregistered/uninstalled.

+Unregistering also allows distributions to be reinstalled.

+> **Caution:** Once unregistered, all data, settings, and software associated with that distribution will be permanently lost.
+Reinstalling from the store will install a clean copy of the distribution.

+`wsl --unregister <DistributionName>`
+Unregisters the distribution from WSL so it can be reinstalled or cleaned up.

+For example:
+`wsl -unregister Ubuntu` would remove Ubuntu from the distributions available in WSL.
+When I run `wsl --list` it will not be listed.

+To reinstall, find the distribution in the Windows Store and select "Launch".

+### Versions Earlier than Windows 10 Version 1903

 WSL Config (`wslconfig.exe`) is a command-line tool for managing Linux distributions running on the Windows Subsystem for Linux (WSL).
 It lets you list available distributions, set a default distribution, and uninstall distributions.

 While WSL Config is helpful for settings that span or coordinate distributions, each Linux distribution independently manages its own configurations.
 To see distribution-specific commands, run `[distro.exe] /?`.
 For example `ubuntu /?`.